grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 is why it might seem a bit magical at first.
 Do not worry, you will get used to it).

-Using NSubstitute, out first test can be rewritten as such:
+Using NSubstitute, our first test can be rewritten as such:

 {lang="csharp"}
 ~~~